1. Introduction and Overview.

 If you are a data subject in Europe, you have the right to access, rectify, or erase any personal data we have collected about you through the Service.
 You also have the right to data portability and the right to restrict or object to our processing of personal data we have collected about you through the Service.
 In addition, you have the right to ask us not to process your personal data (or provide it to third parties to process) for marketing purposes or purposes materially different than for which it was originally collected or subsequently authorized by you.
 You may withdraw your consent at any time for any data processing we do based on consent you have provided to us.

-We acknowledge that you have rights in connection with Client Data.
+We acknowledge that you may have rights in connection with Client Data.
 If your information has been processed by us on behalf of a client and you wish to exercise any rights you have with such information, please inquire with our client directly.
 If you wish to make your request directly to us, please provide the name of the client on whose behalf we processed your information.
 We will refer your request to that client, and will support them to the extent required by applicable law in responding to your request.
+For more information about processing on behalf of our clients, please see the “Information on Behalf of Our Clients” section above.

 If you have any issues with our compliance, you have the right to lodge a complaint with a European supervisory authority.
 We would, however, appreciate the opportunity to address your concerns before you approach a data protection regulator, and would welcome you directing an inquiry first to us.
 In addition to the contact information above, for EU-specific requests, you can reach us at firstname.lastname@example.org.